dotStryhn/ARMTemplates/Microsoft.Network/dnsZones/A/v1.0/README.md

 ## Required Parameters

 #### dnsZone
-The DNS Zone you want to create, ie.: yourdomain.com
+The DNS Zone, in which you want to create the A Record

 #### aName
 The Name of the A Record